 Traveling to Iran as a solo female traveler is pretty safe, but does require some preparation.
 First of all, you need to know about the conventional covering in Iran and the dress code.
 Also, you’d better learn some essential Farsi words and phrase in order to be better understood.

-While in Iran, You would get surprised but will feel comfortable with Women Sections in public buses or Metro.
+While in Iran, you would get surprised but will feel comfortable with Women Sections in public buses or Metro.
 The metro has its own women carriages!
 There are separated checkpoint entrances at airports and railway stations for women.

-Most men in Iran will treat you with respect and sexual harassment is rare in Iran but keep some considerations that you actually follow when you travel alone as a woman: Avoid walking alone at night, Dress modestly, and preferably don’t accept invitations from people you don’t know.
+Most men in Iran will treat you with respect and sexual harassment is rare in Iran but keep some considerations that you actually follow when you travel alone as a woman: Avoid walking alone at night, dress modestly, and preferably don’t accept invitations from people you don’t know.

 What are cultural DOS and DON’TS in Iran?